gchq/stroom-docs/content/en/docs/proxy/Stroom-7-Proxy-Installation.md

 The build of a stroom proxy where the stroom applications are running in docker containers.
 The operating system (OS) build for a 'dockerised' stroom proxy is minimal RHEL/CentOS 7 plus the docker-ce & docker-compose packages.
-Neither of the pre-requisites are available from the CentOS ditribution.
+Neither of the pre-requisites are available from the CentOS distribution.
 It will also be necessary to open additional ports on the system firewall (where appropriate).

 ### Download and install docker